 Although the 140 Jersey cows, chickens, and other farm animals no longer wander the land, the Martins instilled a strong work ethic in their grandchildren and great-grandchildren, and more than 90 years later, they still run Red Gate Farms as the stunning event venue it is today.

-With its charming, historic ambiance, Red Gate Farms has become Savannah’s premier venue for not only weddings, but also corporate, private, and nonprofit events.
+With its charming, historic ambiance, Red Gate Farms has become Savannah’s premier venue for weddings and corporate, private, and nonprofit events.

-Although you will feel like you are miles away from city life and tucked into your own private escape in the countryside, Red Gate Farms is located less than 10 minutes from downtown Savannah.
-In this historic, coastal city, you will find an abundance of restaurants, shops, historical sites, and museums that line Savannah’s cobblestone streets and are waiting to be explored by you and your guests.
+Although you will feel like you are miles away from city life and tucked into your private escape in the countryside, Red Gate Farms is less than 10 minutes from downtown Savannah.
+In this historic, coastal city, you will find many restaurants, shops, historical sites, and museums that line Savannah’s cobblestone streets and are waiting to be explored by you and your guests.